Ōsumi Province: Early history

-Before the establishment of the Ritsuryō system in 701, Ōsumi was a stronghold of the Kumaso people, an Austronesian tribe which was conquered (per the Kojiki and Nihon Shoki) by the legendary general Yamato Takeru during the late Kofun period.
+Before the establishment of the Ritsuryō system in 701, Ōsumi was a stronghold of the Kumaso people, a Japonic speaking or possibly Austronesian tribe which was conquered (per the Kojiki and Nihon Shoki) by the legendary general Yamato Takeru during the late Kofun period.
 Their land was called Sokuni or Sonokuni (襲国).
 However, the area was very much a frontier region and was ruled as part of Hyūga Province.
-During the Asuka and early Nara period, resistance to Yamato rule by the Hayato people (who may or may not have been the same as the Kumaso) persisted, and many Hayato were forced from their homes in Buzen and northern Hyūga tor resettle in Ōsumi, which was separated from Hyūga in 713 to become a separate province.
+During the Asuka and early Nara period, resistance to Yamato rule by the Hayato people (who may or may not have been the same as the Kumaso) persisted, and many Hayato were forced from their homes in Buzen and northern Hyūga to resettle in Ōsumi, which was separated from Hyūga in 713 to become a separate province.
 The Hayato fought back in 720 with the Hayato Rebellion, but were defeated in 721 by an army led by Ōtomo no Tabito.
 The Handen-Shūju system was implemented in their lands in 800.
 The population of Yamato immigrants in Kagoshima Prefecture in the early 8th century has been estimated at around 9,000 people and one-seventh of the total population.
 By this estimate, the Hayato population of the time can be calculated as consisting of around 54,000 people.
 Many were made to emigrate to the Kinai region, and were active in the protection of the court, the arts, sumo, and bamboo work.
 In 824, Tane Province was abolished and added to Ōsumi.